dsblv/postcss-external-vars/readme.md

 	});
 ```

-See [PostCSS] docs for examples for your environment.
+Check [PostCSS] docs out for examples in your preferred environment.

 ## Options